andreyka26-git/andreyka26-dotnet-lib/Observability/ObservabilitySystem/QUICKSTART.md

 - If services fail to start, check that all required ports are available
 - Increase Docker Desktop memory allocation if needed
 - Wait 2-3 minutes for all services to fully initialize
+- CORS is configured to allow requests from localhost:3001 to both services